Ph.D., Columbia University, 1989

 Dr. Malamud has edited two books: a volume of Eliot’s poetry through 1922, and a collection of essays about the cultural history of animals.

 Dr. Malamud is a Fellow of the Oxford Centre for Animal Ethics.
 He is on the advisory committee for the Web of Life Foundation.
 He serves on the Editorial Boards of Brill’s Human-Animal Studies book series, and Palgrave Macmillan’s Book Series on Animal Ethics.
-He is also an international associate of the New Zealand Centre for Human-Animal Studies at the University of Canterbury and a Patron of the Captive Animals’ Protection Society.
+He is also an international associate of the New Zealand Centre for Human-Animal Studies at the University of Canterbury and a Patron of Freedom for Animals.

 In 2011, Dr. Malamud gave GSU’s doctoral commencement address.

-Listen to an interview with Dr. Malamud about Reading Zoos on the talk show Animal Voices and watch interviews with him on CNN: April 15, 2007, and June 13, 2007.
-Listen to him talk about futuresex on the BBC and internet cats on NPR.
+Listen to an interview with Dr. Malamud about Reading Zoos on the talk show Animal Voices and the podcast Now You Know, and see him on CNN.
+Listen to him talk about futuresex on the BBC and internet cats and elsewhere on NPR.

 He has written for truthout.org about troublesome blobs and the death of a trainer at SeaWorld.
 He wrote “The Future of Literature” in the Huffington Post, along with articles about climate change and the color blue.
-He also writes about airports.
+He also writes about airports and tickets.
 In The Atlantic he wrote about the transformation of Berlin’s Tempelhof airport from a Nazi landmark into a space for enthusiastic public communion.
-For Salon, he has written about Ebola and passwords.
+For Salon, he has written about Ebola and passwords, and has lamented the miasma of Brexit.
 He has written about animal-named sports teams, and philanthropy for English departments.

 He has written about the European economic crisis for In These Times, and he is a regular contributor to the Chronicle of Higher Education: